luisriverag/xbrl-filings-api/README.md

 ## Data objects

 This library expects the API returning datetimes in UTC, if no timezone is specified (situation as of 6 Nov 2023).
+Original string is retained in attribute with '_str' ending.

 ### Filing